daniel-234/user-authentication-api/README.md

 ```bash
 mongod
 ```
-Then run the app in development mode using hot module reloading by typing `npm run dev` from the command line.
+Then run the app in development mode using hot module replacement by typing `npm run dev` from the command line.
 The app will be served at `localhost:3001`.

+To work with the api, navigate to the available routes from there (i.e. `localhost:3001/api/user` to get all users).
+See below for all available routes.

 ## Available routes